yhj3763/Codes-for-school/CSE330/README.md

 # CSE330
-This repository for code files for CSE330(Data structure) that I took at CSUSB
+This file incldues codes for CSE330(Data structure) that I took at CSUSB